Contents

 2. Size of Foramina: Most nutrient foramina were small (56.9%), followed by medium-sized (30.9%), and a smaller percentage were large (12.2%).

-3. Direction of Foramina: A greater number of foramina pointed towards the sternal end (55.3%) compared to the acromial end (44.7%).
+3. Direction of Foramina: A greater number of foramina directed towards the acromial end (95.93%) compared to the sternal end (4.07%).

 DISCUSSION

 This study sheds light on the distribution of nutrient foramina in the clavicle and their relevance in clavicular anatomy in the Indian population.
-It was observed that most nutrient foramina were found in the medial and middle thirds of the clavicle, a result consistent with previous studies on long bones [7].
-The medial third’s prominence may be explained by its higher vascular supply from the subclavian and internal thoracic arteries, which nourish the bone’s inner structure [8].
+It was observed that most nutrient foramina were found in the middle third of the clavicle followed by medial third of clavicle, a result consistent with previous studies on long bones [7].
+The middle third of clavicle is the region most prone to fracture and trauma and periosteal arterial supply in this region should be preserved in case of fracture or trauma otherwise bone grafting may be needed [8].

-Interestingly, the lateral third of the clavicle showed fewer foramina, suggesting that this portion might receive less vascularization.
+Interestingly, the lateral third of the clavicle showed less number of foramina, suggesting that this portion might receive less vascularization.
 This is in agreement with previous studies that have found a similar pattern in clavicles from different populations [9].
-The directionality of the foramina towards the sternal end of the clavicle could be linked to the vascular supply, where the subclavian artery’s branches provide greater blood flow to the medial regions of the clavicle [10].
+The directionality of the foramina towards the acromial end of the clavicle are due to the fact that the nutrient artery runs opposite to that of the growing end of long bone, as the sternal end of clavicle is the growing end [10].

 The predominance of small-sized nutrient foramina might indicate that the clavicle, while crucial for shoulder movement, does not require a large number of blood vessels in every region to remain healthy.
 These findings are important for surgical procedures, as understanding the precise location of nutrient foramina can help prevent inadvertent damage to blood vessels during clavicular surgeries, such as fracture fixation or osteotomies [1].